fernet/spec/Spec.md

     Version ‖ Timestamp ‖ IV ‖ Ciphertext

-Note that the HMAC input is the entire rest of the token verbatim, and that this input is not encoded with base 64.
+Note that the HMAC input is the entire rest of the token verbatim, and that this input is *not* base64url encoded.

 ## Generating